clarkfitzg/pems_fd/paper/paper.md

     - Statistics Department, UC Davis
     - Civil Engineering Department, UC Davis
 abstract:
-    "Will add this later."
+    "TODO"
 ---

 ## Intro

+The CalTrans PEMS database contains X terabytes of traffic sensor data.

-This paper demonstrates scalable computational techniques for data analysis and explores clustering techniques based on distances between functions.
+This paper demonstrates scalable computational techniques for data analysis and

+An inherent problem in understanding the fundamental diagram is that there are very few observations in areas of high density.
+Thus we need to look at all the data to find them when they occur.

+We use this to build data driven models of the fundamental diagram as a function, and compute distances between them based on distances calculated with the inner product between functions.
+The fundamental diagrams group into those showing high and low flows.
+(TODO: how high?)

+explores clustering techniques based on distances between functions.

+We combined the Apache Hive database with the R programming language to efficiently process hundreds of billions of data points.

 ## Literature Review